-Long term treatment is becoming the norm in recover from drug and alcohol addiction.
+Long-term treatment is becoming the norm to recover from drug and alcohol addiction.
 Staying in treatment for 30, 60, 90 days has a better chance of long term recovery, or lifetime abstinence, after treatment.

 - Addiction didn’t happen in a day: Addiction doesn’t often happen in a day.
 Some drugs are powerful.
 Some people are especially susceptible to the powerful effects of drugs and alcohol.
-For most people, it takes at least a few days of heavily abusing drugs and alcohol for a chemical addiction to develop.
-Addiction can build up over years through varying phases of abuse and abstinence.
+It takes at least a few days of heavily abusing drugs and alcohol for a chemical addiction to develop for most people.
+Addiction can build up over the years through varying phases of abuse and abstinence.
 The point being, addiction doesn’t happen in a day.
 Recovery doesn’t happen in a day either.
 Recovery takes time.
 It’s important to create that time.

 - Symptoms of withdrawal can be ongoing: Few people are educated on PAWS in recovery.
-Post Acute Withdrawal Syndrome is somewhat of a phenomena in which people with time in recovery continue to experience the symptoms of detox and withdrawal.
+Post-Acute Withdrawal Syndrome is somewhat of a phenomenon in which people, with time in recovery, continue to experience detox and withdrawal symptoms.
 Up to 18-24 months in recovery, it is possible to experience the many symptoms of early recovery, which can be unsettling and triggering.
-Staying in a structured and sober environment ensures that there are professionally trained staff to help a patient through their symptoms and stay sober.
+Staying in a structured and sober environment ensures that there is professionally trained staff to help patients through their symptoms and stay sober.

 - It takes time to work through underlying issues: Addiction is rarely a standalone issue.
-Many people have co-occurring mental health disorders and underlying issues which contributed to the development of their addiction.
-It takes time to do the deep work in therapy necessary to heal the underlying issues which might also take time to discover.
+Many people have co-occurring mental health disorders and underlying issues that contributed to the development of their addiction.
+It takes time to do the deep work in therapy necessary to heal the underlying issues, which might also take time to discover.

 - Learning to have fun is in a safe and structured environment: Transitioning through multiple levels of care allows patients to slowly gain their independence while learning to have fun in recovery.
 Recovery is fun.
 Having fun in recovery from drug and alcohol addiction is possible.
 However, it takes time and getting through some uncomfortable baby steps to learn how to have fun.

 Everyone is capable of recovering.
-Design For Change offers customizable treatment programs which are inspired by the proven method of the twelve steps and evidence based treatment methods.
-For information on our residential treatment and other treatment programs, call us today at (877) 267-3646.
+Design For Change offers customizable treatment programs inspired by the proven method of the twelve steps and evidence-based treatment methods.
+For information on our residential treatment and other treatment programs…